MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-create-income-document-records.md

     A new incoming document record is created with the image attached.

-## <a name="attach-an-image-to-an-incoming-document-record-by-taking-a-photo" />To attach an image to an incoming document record by taking a photo
+## <a name="attach-an-image-to-an-incoming-document-record-by-taking-a-photo"></a>To attach an image to an incoming document record by taking a photo

 > [!NOTE]
 > The following procedure only applies to the [!INCLUDE[prod_short](includes/prod_short.md)] tablet and phone clients.